-In the U.S., the difference between a standard pizza and "Sicilian" pizza often comes down to just the shape: It's rectangular, rather than round, and usually with a thicker crust, but still covered in tomato sauce and lots of gooey, melty mozzarella cheese.
+In the U.S., the difference between a standard pizza and "Sicilian" pizza often comes mostly down to the shape: It's rectangular, rather than round, and usually has a thicker crust.
+But it's still covered in tomato sauce and lots of gooey, melty mozzarella cheese.

-Its original Sicilian ancestor, from the province surrounding the capital city of Palermo, is called sfincione (or sfinciuni in dialect) and it's enjoyed year-round, but particularly at New Year's and for the Feast of San Giovanni on June 24.
-The crust is light, fluffy and slightly spongy, rather than dense and chewy, with a crisp bottom layer, and it's traditionally topped with onions, tomatoes, anchovies, oregano, and , a hard Sicilian sheep's-milk cheese, rather than mozzarella.
+Its original Sicilian ancestor from the province surrounding the capital city of Palermo is called sfincione (or sfinciuni in dialect) and, while enjoyed year-round, is often served at New Year's and for the Feast of San Giovanni.
+The crust is light, fluffy, and slightly spongy, rather than dense and chewy, with a crisp bottom layer.
+It's traditionally topped with onions, tomatoes, anchovies, oregano, and a hard Sicilian sheep's milk cheese.
 The final touch is a crisp top layer of breadcrumbs.
-In the area around Palermo, it's often sold in bakeries, rather than pizzerias (which mostly turn out the typical round, Naples-style pizzas), or from streetside stands or food trucks.
+In the area around Palermo, it's often sold in bakeries rather than pizzerias (which mostly turn out the typical round, Naples-style pizzas), or from streetside stands or food trucks.

 Though making the dough involves rising time, there is no rolling or tossing required, so it's somewhat easier to make than a classic round pizza.
-A great starter recipe for those who might be intimidated by the idea of homemade pizza!
+It's a great starter recipe for those who might be intimidated by the idea of homemade pizza.

 - For the Dough:

-- 2 1/4 teaspoons (25 grams) active dry yeast, dissolved in 2 tablespoons warm water
+- 2 1/4 teaspoons/7 grams active dry yeast (dissolved in 2 tablespoons warm water)

 - 1 teaspoon fine sea salt